Arielliv/wix_flutter_workshop/README.md

         @required this.authMode,
         @required this.onSubmit);
 ```
-but then the order of the parameters will be importent, and you wont get the benefits of named parameters.
+but then the order of the parameters will be importent, it less convenient while we can enjoy the benefits of named parameters in dart.

 ```